Melissa S. Weiner

 Weiner is referring to advertising that misleads consumers into thinking they’re buying a better, healthier or different product than the one on the shelf.
 The fact that it’s so easy for companies to fool consumers is what makes Weiner’s work so important, she says.

-As chair of the complex litigation and class action practice at Halunen Law in Minneapolis, Weiner specializes in false advertising and consumer protection and has found a particular niche challenging companies that call their products “natural” when the reality is the opposite.
+As Partner at Pearson Warshaw, LLP in Minneapolis, Minnesota, Weiner specializes in false advertising and consumer protection and has found a particular niche challenging companies that call their products “natural” when the reality is the opposite.
 She’s won settlements in class action cases against large corporations that make products such as cleaning supplies, sweeteners, and laundry detergent.
 All of them took advantage of consumers by branding their products as natural when they were actually made largely of synthetic material.

 One of Weiner’s biggest legal successes came in 2014, when she won a $6.1 million settlement in a case against the company that makes “nature’s calorie-free sweetener” Truvia.
 Many people assume, because of misleading advertising, that Truvia is made primarily from ingredients found in nature.
 But the action alleged that Truvia, in fact, contained substantially non-natural ingredients.